avanish-garg/Rentellar/README.md

-# Aptorent - Blockchain-Based Rental Platform
+# Rentellar - Stellar-Based Rental Platform

-Aptorent is a decentralized rental platform built on the Aptos blockchain that enables users to rent and lend items securely using smart contracts.
+Rentellar is a decentralized rental platform built on the Stellar blockchain that enables users to rent and lend items securely using smart contracts.

 ## Features

 - 🔐 Secure authentication with JWT
-- 💰 Blockchain-based payments and deposits
+- 💰 Stellar blockchain-based payments and deposits
 - 📝 Smart contract-based rental agreements
 - 📧 Email verification and OTP system
 - 🖼️ Image upload for rental items